ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ---
 # summary.py
-make summary per TRIP, DAY, WEEK, MONTH, YEAR or a combination with monitor.csv as input or monitor.VIN.csv (latter if vin=VIN is given as parameter)
+make summary per TRIP, DAY, WEEK, MONTH, YEAR or a combination with monitor.csv as input or monitor.VIN.csv (latter if vin=VIN is given as parameter).
+Support for Domoticz and/or MQTT Broker (e.g. HomeAssistant, ioBroker).

 Usage:
 ```